jcpsantiago/bulgogi/README.md

 # bulgogi
-A feature preprocessing system.
+Helper for ML feature preprocessing.
 Very tasty.

 # What's in a bulgogi?